-7.8 Self-Care
+7.6 Self-Care

-Residents must engage in self-care, including appropriate personal hygiene and management of medical conditions, so as not to unduly compromise the health and safety of the apartment community.
-Residents who are unable to engage in self-care without assistance should collaborate with the appropriate office including Disability Services, Counseling Services, the Office of Diversity and Inclusion or Student Health Services.
+(a) Residents must engage in self-care, including appropriate personal hygiene and management of medical conditions, so as not to unduly compromise the health and safety of the apartment community.
+Residents who are unable to engage in self-care without assistance should collaborate with the appropriate office including Disability Services, Counseling Services, or the Office of Diversity and Inclusion.